A pair of used Yeezys selling for more than a Honda Civic. That’s the sneaker resale market in 2026 — and hip-hop built every inch of it.

 This article is part of our complete guide to How Hip-Hop Changed Everything.

-In April 2021 — and I need you to sit down for this — a pair of Nike Air Yeezy 1 prototypes changed the sneaker resale game forever when they — the ones Kanye West wore during his performance at the 2008 Grammy Awards — sold at Sotheby’s auction house for $1.8 million.
+In April 2021 — and I need you to sit down for this — a pair of Nike Air Yeezy 1 prototypes sold at Sotheby’s for $1.8 million.
+Those were the ones Kanye West wore at the 2008 Grammy Awards.
 That is not a typo.
-One point eight million dollars for a pair of sneakers.
-The sale set a record for the most expensive sneakers ever sold at auction, and it was a number that would have sounded like science fiction to the kids who were lining up outside Foot Locker in the early 2000s hoping to grab a pair of limited-release Jordans before they sold out.
+Indeed, one point eight million dollars for a pair of sneakers.

 But that $1.8 million price tag is not an anomaly.
-It is the logical endpoint of a trajectory that began when hip-hop transformed sneakers from athletic equipment into cultural currency — and when the market figured out there was serious money in the gap between retail price and what people were actually willing to pay.
-The sneaker resale market is now estimated to be worth upwards of $6 billion globally, with some analysts projecting it could reach $30 billion by 2030, according to research from Cowen & Company.
-This is an industry that did not meaningfully exist twenty years ago, and it was built almost entirely on the cultural value that hip-hop assigned to footwear.
+In fact, it is the logical endpoint of a trajectory that began when hip-hop turned sneakers into cultural currency.
+Eventually, the market figured out there was serious money in the gap between retail price and what people were willing to pay.

 Have Your Say

-Run-DMC and the Birth of the Sneaker Deal
+Run-DMC and the Birth of the Sneaker Resale Economy

-Adidas executive Angelo Anastasio reportedly attended a Run-DMC concert and witnessed the moment during “My Adidas” when the group asked the audience to hold up their Adidas sneakers.
-Thousands of shoes went into the air.
-Adidas signed Run-DMC to an endorsement deal reportedly worth approximately $1 million — the first major endorsement deal between a hip-hop act and an athletic brand.
-The deal included a signature sneaker line, the Run-DMC Superstar.
+Then something happened.
+Adidas executive Angelo Anastasio attended a Run-DMC concert.
+There, he witnessed the group ask the audience to hold up their Adidas.
+Immediately, thousands of shoes went into the air.
+Shortly after, Adidas signed Run-DMC to an endorsement deal worth approximately $1 million.
+Specifically, it was the first major deal between a hip-hop act and an athletic brand.

 LA Gear Lit Up Sneaker & Pop Culture in the 90’s